Estimated Reading Time: 8 Minutes

 All imported

 Very few packaged products are manufactured in Costa Rica.
-So, it becomes more expensive primarily, because of the shipping cost to get it here.
-Also, probably, because there’s less of it around and it’s more in demand.
+So, it becomes more expensive primarily because of the shipping cost to get it here.
+Also, probably because there’s less of it around and it’s in higher demand.

 My list